PrefectHQ/prefect/docs/tutorials/orchestration.md

 Without you having to configure or run anything other than your flow code, the ephemeral Prefect API keeps track of the state of your Prefect flow and task runs.

-When you run a Prefect server with `prefect orion start`, the Prefect orchestration engine keeps track of the state of your Prefect flow and task runs, and also lets you:
+When you run a Prefect server with `prefect server start`, the Prefect orchestration engine keeps track of the state of your Prefect flow and task runs, and also lets you:

 - Create and manage deployments
 - Create and manage configuration for storage and services used by your flows